 - Baby Quest Foundation provides financial assistance through fertility grants to those who cannot afford the high costs of procedures such as IVF, gestational surrogacy, egg and sperm donation, egg freezing and embryo donation.

 - Cade Foundation helps couples by providing grants for fertility treatment costs associated or domestic adoption.

 - Chick Mission works directly with healthcare practices to provide monetary need-based grants to cover the cost of preservation.

 - Heart Beat Program provides free medications for egg and embryo freezing for women who are newly diagnosed with cancer.

-- International Council on Infertility Information Dissemination offers a national scholarship to help those who cannot afford IVF treatments.
+- International Council on Infertility Information Dissemination offers an IVF scholarship to help those who cannot afford IVF treatments.
 The IVF procedure is donated by reproductive specialists.
 In many cases, you will have to travel for treatment.

 - LIVESTRONG Fertility provides financial assistance for fertility treatment for those diagnosed with cancer.

 - RESOLVE: The National Infertility Association has resources on fertility financing programs, scholarships and grants.